Robert Blalack: Artworks

-Inspired by his life-long interest in the visionary experience, Blalack created a series of "Living Paintings".
-These unique 10-hour, 4K, and 8K UHDTV creations were synthesized from tens of thousands of photographs he took in the Jain temples of Northern India, the Hindu temples of Angkor Wat, the Buddhist temples of Sri Lanka and China, and the Catholic cathedrals of France between 2008 and 2017.
-Each artwork draws the viewer into a world beyond everyday experience, a world of waking dreams.
+Blalack created a series of "Living Paintings".
+These 10-hour, 4K, and 8K UHDTV pieces were synthesized from tens of thousands of photographs he took in the Jain temples of Northern India, the Hindu temples of Angkor Wat, the Buddhist temples of Sri Lanka and China, and the Catholic cathedrals of France between 2008 and 2017.

 Multi-media conversations

 Blalack gave multi-media talks at more than 70 universities, film schools, VFX schools, art schools, and film festivals in China, Germany, Austria, and France at the Cinematheque Francaise.
 He explored the design and realization of ILM from scratch for Star Wars, the impact of VFX on Hollywood studio creative choices, and strategies for aspiring movie workers to optimize their career paths and make use of today's merged media motion picture design and production opportunities.

+Death

+Blalack died from cancer on February 2, 2022, at the age of 73.